yoshuawuyts/knowledge/data/db.md

 Dynamo instances are spun up for the amount of requests.
 Writes to a hash key are locked to a process.
-If you're appending a ton of data to a single key you'll be in big big trouble (e.g. using < 20% of resources, making dynamoDB 5x as expensive as need be).
+If you're appending a ton of data to a single key you'll be in big big trouble (e.g. using < 20% of resources, making DynamoDB 5x as expensive as need be).

 Writes are 5x as expensive as reads.